balena-io/docs/pages/tools/cli.md

 Use this command to register a device to an application.

+Note that device api keys are only supported on ResinOS 2.0.3+

 Examples:

 	$ resin device register MyApp
+	$ resin device register MyApp --uuid <uuid>
+	$ resin device register MyApp --uuid <uuid> --device-api-key <existingDeviceKey>

 ### Options

 #### --uuid, -u &#60;uuid&#62;

 custom uuid

+#### --deviceApiKey, -k &#60;device-api-key&#62;

+custom device key - note that this is only supported on ResinOS 2.0.3+

 ## device rm &#60;uuid&#62;